 Eric Packer, a manager of financial assets who is worth billions, decides he wants to travel across Manhattan for a haircut.
 His chief of security warns him that the journey will be slow and difficult due to the fact that the streets are being held up by a Presidential parade and protestors.
 Packer is determined and they set out in his stretch limousine.
 Along the way, various people stop by to talk with, advise and have sex with Eric.
 He makes attempts to connect with his wife Elise who appears to be aloof.
 The yuan is falling badly and Eric is losing billions but he feels strangely enlivened by this.
 As events in the street become more chaotic, Eric’s security detail learns that there is a credible threat against his life.

 Canada’s David Cronenberg is one of the cultiest of genre directors.
 Cronenberg began making arty experimental films such as Stereo (1969) and Crimes of the Future (1970), before gaining success with a series of vivid B movies – Shivers/They Came from Within (1975), Rabid (1976) and The Brood (1979).
 Cronenberg’s work became increasingly more successful, mainstream and better budgeted with the likes of Scanners (1981), Videodrome (1983), The Dead Zone (1983) and The Fly (1986).
 After Dead Ringers (1988), his greatest masterpiece, a disturbingly clinical venture into the troubled relationship between twins, Cronenberg began to venture away from any easy pigeonholing as a genre director.
 His successive works throughout the 1990s included challenging literary adaptations and ventures into alternate sexuality such as Naked Lunch (1991), M. Butterfly (1993) and Crash (1996), a surprisingly dull Virtual Reality film with eXistenZ (1999) and a subjective portrait of mental illness in Spider (2002).
-Cronenberg’s works of the 00s have left any association with genre material and/or disturbed psychology and simply been straight dramas with the likes of A History of Violence (2005), Eastern Promises (2007), A Dangerous Method (2011) and Maps to the Stars (2014).
+Cronenberg’s works of the 00s have left any association with genre material and/or disturbed psychology and simply been straight dramas with the likes of A History of Violence (2005), Eastern Promises (2007), A Dangerous Method (2011) and Maps to the Stars (2014), before an extraordinary return to genre material with Crimes of the Future (2022).

 With Cosmopolis, Cronenberg has adapted a book by American novelist and playwright Don DeLillo.
 DeLillo is in his seventies and has been publishing since 1971, producing works such as White Noise (1985), Libra (1988), a fictional treatment of the life of Lee Harvey Oswald, Underworld (1997), The Body Artist (2001), Falling Man (2007) and Point Omega (2007).
 Don DeLillo’s books are works of social criticism that tackle many of the ideas of the postmodern identity crisis.
 He has won numerous awards, although he has been known to readily absorb science-fictional themes into his works.
-The only previous DeLillo work to be filmed was his screenplay for the baseball film Game 6 (2005).
+The only previous DeLillo work to be filmed was his screenplay for the baseball film Game 6 (2005) and Noah Baumbach’s subsequent adaptation of White Noise (2022).
 Cosmopolis (2003) was originally written about the collapse of the dotcom bubble in 2001 but Cronenberg has smartly updated it as a work about the 2008 recession and Occupy era.
 Cronenberg remains surprisingly faithful to the book, frequently using DeLillo’s dialogue exactly as it is.

 You search for comparisons to describe Cosmopolis.
 It is vaguely, impliedly science-fictional.
 The publicity machine states that the setting is near-future; some of the technology is futuristic – voice-coded handguns and the hi-tech limo interior; while there is the sense of macrocosmic social collapse going on outside the windows of Robert Pattinson’s limousine.
 You could compare Cosmopolis to a film like Strange Days (1995), which had a similar sense of drifting through a world on the verge of social collapse and was told from the point-of-view of a limo driver.
 Or perhaps some of William Gibson’s more recent novels – Pattern Recognition (2003), Spook Country (2007) and Zero History (2010) – that treat the contemporary world in terms of being works of science-fiction.